 - Add the oil to saute pan and bring to a medium high heat.
 If you add a drop of water, it should sizzle.

 - When the level of heat is achieved, gently dip the zucchini flowers in the batter and make sure they are fully coated, and add them one by one to the hot pan.

-Let them fry for a few minutes until the bottom is golden brown and cripsy.
+Let them fry for a few minutes until the bottom is golden brown and cripsy, about 2 minutes.
 Then flip and cook further for a few minutes.

 When ready, remove from the pan and place on a paper towel placed on a plate to absorb any excess oil.

 - Make sure the inside of the zucchinis are cleaned.
 I remove anything that is hard such as any thorny/prickly leaves on the outside of the bottom of the blossom.

 - Use the male flowers, not female.

 - Try not to tear the flowers, but it’s not bad if you do.
 It’s more important if you were going to stuff them, but this is not something to stress about when preparing.